 The increasingly digital nature of nonprofit marketing and outreach makes it nearly impossible to avoid website development.
 As a nonprofit leader, you’re likely following web design best practices to ensure you maintain a site that fulfills its necessary purposes.

 However, basic website standards are no longer enough to capture and keep the attention of your site visitors.
-Your nonprofit’s website has to be one-of-a-kind to attract new supporters, and there are a few different ways to do it:
+Your nonprofit’s website has to be one of a kind to attract new supporters, and there are a few different ways to do it:

 - Include compelling visuals